grame-cncm/embaudio/web/docs/lectures/embedded.md

 ## INTERRUPTS
-The principle of interrupt fundamental in computers and it is the same on every machine.
+The principle of interrupt is fundamental in computers and it is the same on every machine.
 The processor running its program can receive interrupts (i.e. hardware interrupts no to mislead with software interrupts that are implemented by operating systems) at any time.
 An interrupt can be sent by a peripheral of the micro-controller (timer, radio chip, serial port, etc...), or received from the outside (via GPIOs) like the reset for example.